cockroachdb/docs/cockroachcloud/user-authorization.md

 {{ site.data.products.db }} requires you to create SQL users to access the cluster.

-By default, a new SQL user created using a [Console Admin](console-access-management.html#console-admin) is assigned to the `admin` role.
-An `admin` SQL user has full privileges for all databases and tables in your cluster.
-This user can also create additional users and grant them appropriate privileges.
+By default, a new SQL user created using a [Console Admin](console-access-management.html#console-admin) is granted the `admin` role.
+An `admin` SQL user has full privileges for all databases and tables in the cluster, and can create additional SQL users and manage their privileges.

 ## Create a SQL user